Schaerbeek

 Schaerbeek (French, /fr/; (Note: The name Schaerbeek comes from Dutch, so its French pronunciation does not (exactly) match the French orthography.
 See also Koekelberg.) former Dutch spelling) or Schaarbeek (modern Dutch, /nl/) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the north-eastern part of the region, it is bordered by the City of Brussels, Etterbeek, Evere and Saint-Josse-ten-Noode.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 Schaerbeek has a multicultural identity stemming from its diverse population.
 As of 1 January 2022, the municipality had a population of 130,690 inhabitants.
 The total area is 7.9 km2, which gives a population density of 16540 PD/km2, twice the average of Brussels.

 Toponymy

-Etymology

 The first mention of Schaerbeek's name was Scarenbecca, recorded in a document from the Bishop of Cambrai in 1120.
 The origin of the name may come from the Franconian (Old Dutch) words schaer ("notch", "score") and beek ("creek", "beck").

 Schaerbeek is nicknamed "the city of donkeys" (la cité des ânes, de ezelsgemeente).
 This name is reminiscent of times when people of Schaerbeek, who were cultivators of sour cherries primarily for Kriek production, would arrive at the Brussels marketplace with donkeys laden with sour cherries.
 Donkeys are still kept in Josaphat Park, and sour cherry trees line the streets of the Diamant Quarter of Schaerbeek (the Avenue Milcamps/Milcampslaan, the Avenue Émile Max/Émile Maxlaan, and the Avenue Opale/Opaallaan).
 The Square des Griottiers/Morelleboomsquare is named after these trees.